OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 Security Group Hot-plugging
 --------------------------------------------------------------------------------

-You can hot-plug Security Groups to VMs.
-Simply specify the Vitual Machine, network interface and Security Group to attach, for example:
+You can live attach or detach security groups to VMs.
+Simply specify the VM, network interface and security group to attach, for example:

 .. prompt:: text $ auto

     $ onevm sg-attach centos-server 0 101

-Similary to detach Security Group execute:.
+Similary to detach a security group execute:.

 .. prompt:: text $ auto